jill666666/PMU-Pattern-Recognition/README.md

 ![Image](./img/5-confusion-matrix.png)

 Now we want to apply real-world data to classification.
 Here is the example of the PMU dataset.
-This is the line fault accident recorded in Siheung power system on July, 2nd.
+This is the line fault accident recorded in Migeum power system on June, 25th.

 ![Image](./img/6-pmu-data-visi.png)

 Not the fancy one, but the classification result appears to be line fault.
-Same process can be done with the different input 'MIGEUM_0625.csv' in 'PMU-dataset' folder.
+Same process can be done with the different input 'SINSIHEUNG_0702.csv' in 'PMU-dataset' folder, which is branch trip accident data.
+Navigate to the 'Load-Model.ipynb' to check its classification result.

 ![Image](./img/7-classification-result.png)